So you’ve fallen in love with Alaska and want to do your part to help protect this amazing place?

 Op-ed means “opposite editorial.”
 In other words, it appears on the page facing the editorial page.
 Op-eds are a great way to educate the public about Alaska public lands and waters.

 Editorial writers have a strong effect on the opinions of their readers.
 Therefore, by convincing editorial writers to take an editorial position on your issue, you could potentially influence thousands of others.

 Alaska Wilderness League-in-a-Box

 Ok, so it’s a virtual box.
-But if you download this file you will have all the materials you need to start your outreach efforts on behalf of Alaska’s wild lands and waters.
+But download this file for all the materials you need to start your outreach efforts on behalf of Alaska’s wild lands and waters.
 This includes: sign up sheet, factsheets on our core campaigns, and a one-pager on the League itself.

 Are you into online social networking?
 If you use facebook or twitter, now there’s a whole new way for you to support the League.
 Here’s how you can help: